-Radon does not come out of solid rock ...
+In nature, radon does not come out of solid rock but...

-When looking for the source of a radon-in-soil-gas anomaly, a nearby glacial erratic boulder of radioactive
+- When looking for the source of a radon-in-soil-gas anomaly, a nearby glacial erratic boulder or boulder field of

 In the Bancroft area I measured radon in snow over a highly radioactive granite pegmatite

 which had been stripped and trenched.
-It gave off high gamma radiation, even through the snow.
+It gave off high gamma radiation, even through a layer of snow.

 The snow over the stripped and trenched area had no radon,